-If you don’t have an extra hand or person at home taking care of you, then another necessity is to adapt the kitchen with your current reality.
-The good thing is there are readily available Accessible Kitchen Systems that enable the user to make full use of the kitchen working area despite being physically-challenged.
-These wheelchair-friendly kitchen systems allow the users to be able to store and reach items on the kitchen cabinets, and adjust the table tops based on their desired level that help make working in the kitchen much easier than before, with little or no assistance at all.
+If you don’t have an extra hand or a person at home taking care of you, then another necessity is to adapt the kitchen to your current reality.
+The good thing is there are readily available handicap accessible kitchen cabinets that enable the user to make full use of the kitchen working area despite being physically challenged.
+These wheelchair-friendly kitchen systems allow the users to be able to store and reach items on the kitchen cabinets and adjust the table tops based on their desired level that help make working in the kitchen much easier than before, with little or no assistance at all.

 There are a few types of these too:

-Diagonal - perfect fit for physically-challenged individuals on wheelchairs and the elderly.
-The cabinet runs diagonally down and forward adjustable electrically using a small control switch.
+Diagonal - perfect fit for physically challenged individuals on wheelchairs and the elderly.
+The cabinet runs diagonally down and forwards adjustable electrically using a small control switch.

-FlexiElectric - is an electronic kitchen setup that is wall mounted and can be height adjusted vertically up and down.
-This setup also offers the option to provide feet support if wall-bearing isn’t applicable in your home.
+FlexiElectric - is an electronic kitchen setup that is wall-mounted and can be height adjusted vertically up and down.
+This setup also offers the option to provide foot support if wall-bearing isn’t applicable in your home.

-Adjusting with life well after disability could be a really difficult transition but having these technologies and tools could definitely make life after it comfortable, livable, and empowering.
+Adjusting to a life well after disability could be a really difficult transition but having these technologies and tools could definitely make life comfortable, livable, and empowering.

 Images by ARIAN - Home Lift Supplier in Singapore and Malaysia